tckerr/walk/README.md

 - `val: any`: The value of the property.
 To use the above example, the value would be something like `'183'`.
 - `nodeType: NodeType`: The type of node the property is.
 - `isRoot: boolean`: A boolean that is set to ```true``` if the property is a root object, otherwise ```false```.
 - `executedCallbacks: Callback[]`: An array of all callback functions that have already run on this property.
+The current function wil *not* be in the list.
 - `getPath(pathFormat?: (key: string, isArr: boolean) => string)` The path to the value, formatted with the optional formatter passed in.
 For example, if the variable you're walking is named `myObject`, the path will look something like `["friends"][10]["friends"][2]["name"]`, such that calling `myObject["friends"][10]["friends"][2]["name"]` will return the `val`.